 Electrocardiography

-Weill Cornell Medicine's state-of-the-art Coleman Center for Electrocardiography performs and provides professional interpretation of a range of inpatient and outpatient electrocardiographic procedures, including routine 12-lead electrocardiograms (ECGs), ambulatory and event monitor recordings, exercise ECGs, and signal-averaged ECGs.
+Weill Cornell Medicine's state-of-the-art Coleman Center for Electrocardiography performs and provides professional interpretation of a range of inpatient and outpatient electrocardiographic procedures, including routine 12-lead electrocardiograms (ECGs), ambulatory (Holter) monitor recordings and exercise ECGs.

 The Coleman Center for Electrocardiography is one of the busiest in the nation performing over 160,000 ECG interpretations a year.
 This includes over 1,000 exercise stress tests, and more than 1,000 ambulatory monitors.

-Our team is led by academic cardiologists with extensive clinical and research experience in electrocardiography and includes cardiology fellows-in-training, all of which rotate through our graphics and ECG lab as art of their training, and highly-experienced technicians.
+Our team is led by academic cardiologists with extensive clinical and research experience in electrocardiography and includes cardiology fellows-in-training, all of whom rotate through our graphics and ECG lab as part of their training, and highly-experienced technicians.
 Our center provides a uniquely high-level of clinical service to NewYork-Presbyterian Hospital/Weill Cornell Medicine and the surrounding community.

 What is Electrocardiography?